OlgaChern/Gentrius_2023SM/README.md

 * Expected run time for demo on a "normal" desktop computer: analysis with Gentrius depending on dataset takes from milliseconds to days; default stopping threshold on CPU time used is 7 days

 4. Instructions for use
-* How to run the software on data from the manuscript: the script is available in [auxiliary scripts]()
+* How to run the software on data from the manuscript: the script to run Gentrius on datasets without consensus tree is available in [run Gentrius](https://github.com/OlgaChern/Gentrius_2023SM/blob/main/auxiliary_scripts/script-run-main-stand-analysis-PER_DATASET.sh) and to run analysis with consensus tree [run consensus]()
 * Reproduction instructions: the scripts used to analyse datasets from the manuscript are available at [reproduce bio script](https://github.com/OlgaChern/Gentrius_2023SM/blob/main/data_biological/script-run-gentrius.sh)